ACTIVELY WORKING TOWARDS EQUITY FOR THE CANADIAN woman.

 Now, Christa is a PCC-ICF level executive coach most known for supporting early and established Product Managers, as well as their executive leaders.
 Helping them deepen their expertise and thrive in their careers.
 She brings empathy and humour while tackling the grey areas of the role, with the goal of creating future product leaders for our increasingly digital world.

 is the definition of a modern-day woman who is balancing career, ministry, business and family.
-Chika is the Outreach Manager in The Office of the Premier (Government of Alberta) and also teaches at two of Canada’s most respected institutions: University of Calgary and Athabasca University.
-In addition to academia, over the last 17+ years, Chika has garnered extensive experience across multiple industries: Investment Management, Private Equity, Business Advisory & Development, Project & Client Management, Community Advocacy.
+Chika is the Outreach Manager in The Office of the Premier of Alberta and also teaches at two of Canada’s most respected institutions: University of Calgary and Athabasca University.
+In addition to academia, over the last 20 years, Chika has garnered extensive experience across multiple industries: Investment Management, Private Equity, Business Advisory & Development, Project & Client Management, Community Advocacy.
 These have enabled Chika build and manage multiple businesses and ventures.
 Chika’s business savvy, acumen, and perfectionism mindset have created a ripple effect in all her enterprises, which has set her apart, resulting in her nomination for & receipt of numerous academic and business awards.
 Most recently (2022 & 2023), she was the runner up for the coveted Calgary Black Achievement Business & Entrepreneurship Award, 2023 nominee for Top 100 most powerful women in Canada and Top 40 under 40.
-Chika is also co-pastor of Omega Fire Ministries, Calgary.
-It was in the diligent execution of pastoral responsibilities in this position, that WTAL Canada was birthed.
+Chika is also a Pastor.
+It was in the diligent execution of pastoral responsibilities, that the need for WTAL Canada was identified.

-Chika also owns The Chika Daniels Foundation through which she gives to and supports causes that address poverty alleviation, access to education, advocacy for gender equity, and encourages and nurtures the entrepreneurial spirit including, via awarding scholarships (notably the Chika C. Daniels Young Leader award, Chika C. Daniels NextGen Designer award at the UofC) at the tertiary education/institution level.
+Chika also owns The Chika Daniels Foundation through which she gives to and supports causes that address poverty alleviation, access to education, advocacy for gender equity, and encourages and nurtures the entrepreneurial spirit including, via awarding scholarships (notably the Chika C. Daniels Young Leader award, Chika C. Daniels NextGen Designer award) at the tertiary education/institution level.
 Chika also sits on multiple boards and committees – charitable, non-profit, and private/for-profit.

 Angelah’s life purpose is to champion women in leadership and empower communities.
 A visionary leader in workforce development, Angelah is dedicated to empowering individuals to overcome barriers, challenge stereotypes, and embrace leadership opportunities.
 A Kenya-born Canadian, she draws from her rich cultural heritage and deep connection to her adopted home to fuel her passion for meaningful change and transformative impact.